Graduate Studies in Athletic Training

 This graduate program will be available starting in Summer 2023.

 Otterbein University’s Athletic Training Program is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101).
-The program is currently applying to the CAATE for a change in level of degree and is pending approval.

 Undergraduate students interested in the MSAT program will enroll at Otterbein as an Allied Health (BS) undergraduate major with a Pre-Athletic Training Concentration (available starting in Fall 2020).
 This allows for all Commission on Accreditation of Athletic Training Education (CAATE) required pre-requisite and foundational knowledge courses to be completed before formally applying for admission to the MSAT program.